 Master features provide a level of data between your features and strategic initiatives.
 They help you to plan and manage work by containing multiple features that provide value as a group.
-With master features, you can prioritize and keep track of themes or groups of enhancements that span multiple releases or products.
-They are another way to create feature relationships and group like-work.
+With master features, you can prioritize and keep track of themes or groups of enhancements.
+While a Master Feature resides within the release it will be completed, the features that belong to the Master Feature can span multiple releases.

 When to consider using master features